tri3h/webserver/README.md

         * surname
         * login
         * password
-        * image_type
-    * Also there should be an image "avatar" in base64
+    * Also there should be an image "avatar"
     * Return a token in case of success

 - /tokens